skyfielders/python-skyfield/skyfield/documentation/positions.rst

 * `kepler-orbits` (comets and asteroids)

-You can also build a position object yourself by passing |xyz| coordinates to any of the classes described in the sections below.
+You can also build a position object yourself by providing |xyz| coordinates to a position class.
 For example:

 .. testsetup::